Chris Champion: Jim Crockett Promotions (1987–1988)

-In JCP the New Breed worked a feud with The Rock 'n' Roll Express, but the storyline was abruptly ended when the New Breed were involved in a car accident that meant Chris Champion could not wrestle for several months.
+In JCP the New Breed worked a feud with The Rock 'n' Roll Express, but the storyline was abruptly ended when the New Breed were involved in a car accident that meant Champion could not wrestle for several months.
 When he returned, he wore a cast on his arm, decorated with computer parts, claiming it was a "future cast".
-The car crash and return turned the New Breed face ("good guys") and they began a feud with The Midnight Express (Stan Lane and Bobby Eaton).
+The car crash and return turned the New Breed face, and they began a feud with The Midnight Express (Stan Lane and Bobby Eaton).
 The feud did not last long as Sean Royal retired a short time later, ending the New Breed team.
 After the New Breed broke up, Champion participated in the 1988 Jim Crockett Sr. Memorial Cup Tag Team Tournament, teaming with his brother Mark Starr.
 The team defeated the Twin Devils in the opening round, but were defeated by the Powers of Pain in the second round.
 Following the Crockett Cup, Champion briefly competed in the NWA as "The Karate Kid", but Ric Flair, Barry Windham and others complained of Champion's stiff kicks and he was soon pushed out of the Crockett territory.